alibaghernejad/FScrobble/README.md

 ¹ **Footnote**: The pipe operator (`|>`) is a core feature of F# that allows you to pass the result of one function as an argument to another, enabling clean and readable functional code.
 The logo reflects this concept, symbolizing a pipeline of music streams that are meant to be scrobbled.

-## 🚀 Features
+## 🌟 Highlights
+G

-- 🎵 **Real-time Scrobbling**: Automatically track your music listening habits.
+- 🎵 **Real-time Scrobbling** — Automatically track your music listening habits.
-- 🔗 **Last.fm Integration**: Connect your Last.fm account effortlessly.
+- 🔗 **Last.fm Integration** — Connect your Last.fm account effortlessly.
-- ⚡ **Lightweight and Fast**: Built with F# for performance, simplicity and readability.
+- ⚡ **Lightweight and Fast** — Built with F# for performance, simplicity and readability.
-- 🖥️ **D-Bus and MPRIS-Compatible**: Fully compatible with standard media players like Musikcube, YouTube Music, and others on Linux.
+- 🖥️ **D-Bus and MPRIS-Compatible** — Fully compatible with standard media players like Musikcube, YouTube Music, and others on Linux.

 ## 📦 Installation